Melasma is a skin condition that causes darkened, brown to gray-brown patches of skin to develop on your face.

 Right now, researchers aren’t completely sure what causes melasma.
-The strongest potential cause appears to be spikes in your body’s production of hormones such as progesterone and estrogen, both of which are more prevalent in women than in men.
+Hormone influences, such as progesterone and estrogen, both of which are more prevalent in women than in men play a significant role.

 Your estrogen and progesterone levels can vary over time.
 Even over a fairly short period of time like your menstrual cycle, your body’s production of estrogen, progesterone and other essential hormones can fluctuate dramatically.

 This is one reason why acne and other hormonal skin conditions are particularly common as you approach your period, a topic we’ve covered in our guide to hormonal acne.

 However, estrogen and progesterone aren’t the only factors scientists believe are involved in melasma.
 Today, researchers believe melasma is caused by a combination of factors ranging from hormonal fluctuations to genetics and UV exposure.

 From a genetic perspective, melasma tends to affect people with darker skin tones more than people with lighter skin tones.